In a Roman Osteria: Description

 The setting is in the interior of a Roman osteria.
 In the forefront, there is a table with three customers: a young man is facing two young women.
 The one on the left of the man wears a headscarf in the typical garb of married Roman women at the time.
-The man is seen turning toward the onlooker with an angry expression, whereas the woman at his left is looking with a smiling one, and the (presumably slightly older) other woman looks amused in the same direction.
+The man is seen turning toward the onlooker with an angry expression, whereas the woman at his right is looking with a smiling one, and the (presumably slightly older) other woman looks amused in the same direction.
+A cat sits to the left of the young woman, silently judging the onlooker.

-The painter is shown sitting in an osteria, at a table talking with his friends.
-The two figures sitting beside him are depicted, the figure turning his back to the viewers is the painter himself.
+The painter depicted himself in the background, sitting at a table talking with two friends; his back is turned to the viewer.

 In popular culture

 In April 2018, BBC Radio 1 DJ Greg James led a real-life recreation of the painting after his listeners discovered that he looked like the man in the painting.
 It was called the 'Radio 1 Paint-A-Long' and also included two listeners, Miriam and Harriet, who took the places of the women featured.